 The Windsor Link is a new line from Windsor Bridge Junction on the former LYR line to Ordsall Lane on the former LNWR line.
 It allows trains from Bolton, Preston and the North to run directly to Piccadilly station.
 The link opened in 1988 and came into full use in 1989.

 In 1989 the transpennine services were transferred from the Victoria route to run through Guide Bridge and Manchester Piccadilly then on via Warrington Central to Liverpool.
 At that time, the growth that has since occurred in rail travel was not expected.

 British Rail’s plans enabled it to concentrate most long distance services on Piccadilly Station.
-The reduced capacity required at Victoria enabled rebuilding with four through and two bay platforms for main line services
+The reduced capacity required at Victoria enabled rebuilding with four through and two bay platforms for main line services.

 By the early 1980s there were lines with only or mainly local services.
 They required increasing levels of subsidy and considerable capital expenditure for renewals.
 Additionally no real solution for City Centre penetration had been found.